neok/oioi-documentation/docs/glossary.rst

 CPO
     Charge Point Operator.
-    To access a :ref:`charging station <glossary-charging-station>` via an API, usually our server connects to the CPO's server.
+    The CPO manages, operates, and maintains charging station infrastructure.

 .. _glossary-emp:

 EMP
     E-Mobility Provider.
     Companies that provide :ref:`EV <glossary-ev>` drivers with access to charging stations.
-    PlugSurfing is an EMP.
+    PlugSurfing, as interface between electric car drivers and CPOs, is an EMP.

 .. _glossary-evco-id:

 EVCO ID
-    ID of a customer of an :ref:`EMP <glossary-emp>`.
+    Contract ID of :ref:`EMP <glossary-emp>` and :ref:`EV <glossary-ev>` driver.
-    Uniquely identifies the customer across EMPs.
+    Uniquely identifies the customer across all networks.

     An EVCO ID must be valid with respect to the following structure: